huggingface/transformers/docs/source/en/autoregressive_generation.md

 ## Common pitfalls

 Autoregressive generation can be controlled with great precision, as we explain in our [generation strategies guide](generation_strategies).
-However, before you read our advanced docs, let's go through the most common pitfalls, using a LLM as an example.
+However, before you read our advanced docs, let's go through the most common pitfalls, using an LLM as an example.

 ```py
 >>> from transformers import AutoModelForCausalLM, AutoTokenizer